Science of Smart Investment

 India's position has dropped below neighbouring China (51), Sri lanka (60), Nepal (102) and Bangladesh (103).

-At the top of the index, Norway defended its numero uno position for the fifth year. is at second place, followed by at third, at fourth and at fifth.
+At the top of the index, Norway defended its numero uno position for the fifth year.
+Switzerland is at second place, followed by Canadaat third, Sweden at fourth and New Zealand at fifth.

 Besides, in the 'Ease of Doing Business' report by World Bank and International Finance Corporation (IFC) released earlier this week, India was ranked at 134th place while neighbours like China, Pakistan, Nepal and Bangladesh were placed at better positions.